-Figure 6 General fund intergovernmental revenues as a percentage of total general fund revenues

-The county's general government reliance on grants and contributions can be represented as a percentage of general fund intergovernmental revenues.
-This percentage remained steady from FY13 through FY21.
-An increase of \$30 million in general fund intergovernmental revenues during FY22 resulted in a percentage increase from 5% of total general fund revenues to 16% (Figure 6).

-Property taxes have grown an annual average of 5% in the last 10 years

-General government programs, as well as library services, were primarily supported by property tax revenues.
-In FY22, the county received approximately \$206.5 million in county property taxes.
-In the last 10 years, the county received just over \$1.71 billion in county related property taxes, with an average increase of 4% per year (unadjusted).
-Since FY14, approximately 71% of county property taxes paid for general county services.

-&lt;sup>7 Property tax revenue from component units and service districts excluded
+Figure 6 General fund intergovernmental revenues as a percentage of total general fund revenues steady from FY15 through FY21.
+An increase of \$29.7 million in general fund intergovernmental revenues during FY22 resulted in a percentage increase from 4.7% of total general fund revenues to 16.0% before decreasing to 14.2% in FY24 (Figure 6).
+Property taxes average an annual 5.2% growth in the last 10 years General government programs, as well as library services, were primarily supported by property tax revenues.
+In FY24, the county received approximately \$234.8 million in county property taxes.
+In the last 10 years, the county received just over \$1.9 billion in county related property taxes.
+Since FY15, approximately 68.8% to 73.5% of county property taxes paid for general county services. &lt;sup>8 Property tax revenue from component units and service districts excluded